consoc/consoc/README.md

   - `author`: the article author

+  - `talkBy`: the person who gave the talk, if this article is a summary of a talk

   - `page`: the page number on which the article appears in this newsletter.
     This can be a range or comma-separated list, such as `1–2` or `1, 3` if need be.